-- 13. The FWDF will be available to all levy-paying employers in Scotland across the private, public and third sector. - 14.
-Levy-payers are required to provide evidence of their levy-paying status as part of their FWDF application.
-This should take the form of a copy of the relevant part of the most recent Employer Payment Summary (EPS) which reports the level of Apprenticeship Levy contribution (see paragraph 37). - 15.
-The FWDF does not support provision of industry qualifications/training where there is a statutory obligation as required by law.
+- 15. The FWDF is available to all Levy-paying employers in Scotland across the private, public and third sector. - 16.
+Levy-payers are required to provide evidence of their Levy-paying status as part of their FWDF application to colleges.
+Further information is available below (see paragraph 42-43). - 17.
+The FWDF does not support provision of industry qualifications/training where there is a statutory obligation required by law.
+This remains the employer's responsibility and will not be provided through FWDF.
+However, where employers can evidence additional training needs, over and above those usually provided to meet statutory requirements, as a result of COVID-19 and as training is adjusted to meet (for example) physical distancing and hygiene guidance, this training can be provided.
 Further details on courses not eligible for FWDF funding can be found in the Frequently Asked Questions (FAQ) section at the end of this guidance.